-Prickly pears are in season here in Florida now (Yellow Green market) – ask your produce manager when you can except them where you live.
+Prickly pears are in season here in Florida in late February/March.
+You can usually find them at your local farmer’s maret, or the Yellow Green market – ask your produce manager when you can except them where you live.
 When they come in, it’s the perfect excuse to invite some friends over for cocktails.
 Prickly pears grow primarily in the American Southwest so I’d pair them with some good tex-mex take away food or make up some Asian-style pork nachos with red cabbage and scallions.
 The red cabbage has the same fiery pink color as the infused tequila so the pairing is Tex-Mex-tasty eye candy.

 PRICKLY PEAR-INFUSED TEQUILA: